 What can I do if they actually go ahead and share my naked photos?

-Though threatening to share naked images isn't a criminal offence - yet - the act of sharing them is, so report it.
-"If you feel safe doing to, we would encourage you to report this to the police," say Refuge.
-You can also contact Refuge and The Revenge Porn Helpline for support.
+"If you feel safe doing to, again we would encourage you to report this to the police," say Refuge.
+You can also contact Refuge and the Revenge Porn Helpline for support.

 If my naked pictures have been sent to other people, but not posted online, is that legal?